RichardVerbraak/Notes/Algorithms.md

 Bubble sort starts at the 0th position and goes to the end of the array It looks at the index next to it and says "if _I'm larger_ than you, we _swap position_"

-[1, 3, 7, 4, 2] after _one_ iteration will become [1, 3 , 4, 2, 7]
+[1, 3, 7, 4, 2] after _one_ iteration will become [1, 3, 4, 2, 7]
-Meaning the largest item will _always_ be at the last spot after an iteration And in the next iteration we don't have to go to the last spot because that is already sorted
+Meaning the largest item will _always_ be at the last index after an iteration And in the next iteration we don't have to go to the last index because that is already sorted

+This will continue on until there's only _one spot left_ in the array which means the entire array is sorted

+If you look closely there's a pattern within this algorithm [1, 3, 7, 4, 2] = N
+[1, 3, 4, 2] = N - 1
+[1, 3, 2] = N - 2
+[1, 2] = N - N + 1

+This also resembles the following (lecture talks about a story where a kid, Gauss, has to add up numbers between 1 and 100)

+1...100 = 101
+2...99 = 101
+3...98 = 101
+...
+50...51 = 101

+And to solve this more easily you can just say: 101 \* 50 Which you can abstract to: N + 1 \* (N/2)
+In this example, 5050 will be the answer to the sum of all the numbers between that range

 ---